 2. Utilize products such as food grade diatomaceous earth and nesting box blend in the coop and nesting boxes.
 Plant fresh pest repelling herbs around the coop and run or dry them for your boxes.
 Learn all about chicken safe and beneficial herbs here and how to dry them.

 4. Promote your flock to take dust baths.
-You may add food grade diatomaceous earth to their favorite bathing places.

 5. You can also carefully dust your chickens with food grade diatomaceous earth avoiding both their faces and yours.
 Take caution to avoid breathing in the dust.